Tuesday, August 22, 2023

 so Bill's got a strong point in his favor right there.

-–– nevertheless, I'm not sure what to make of it but as always,
+–– all and all, I'm not sure what to make of it, but

 whatever's defined or undefined of this little poem